vmware-tanzu/tanzu-dev-portal/content/practices/outcome-oriented-roadmap/index.md

    {{% callout %}}
-   Tip: If your team has a fixed idea of what they want to build, this is a good opportunity to get them to break down their idea, think about the value it delivers, and design metrics to validate it’s delivering that value.
+   **Tip**: If your team has a fixed idea of what they want to build, this is a good opportunity to get them to break down their idea, think about the value it delivers, and design metrics to validate it’s delivering that value.
    {{% /callout %}}

 1. Prioritize the Outcomes (20 minutes)